[This blog was first posted on 3rd July 2020. It has been updated on 16th February 2022.]

-Interactive email forms from the stable of Salesforce Marketing Cloud is the latest tool to mitigate the above-mentioned challenges and provide seamless customer experience to the subscribers.
+Interactive email forms from the stable of Salesforce Marketing Cloud and is the latest tool to mitigate the above-mentioned challenges as well as provide a seamless customer experience to the subscribers.

 Below is an example of an email created with the Content builder’s Interactive Email Form.

 Below is the image after the customer submits the feedback form using Interactive Email forms